-You’ve heard the rushing waters, the calm winds, the curious honks and grunts of reindeer, and you’ve decided that Air Pods, car stereos and bluetooth speakers just aren’t enough.
+You’ve heard the rushing waters, the calm winds, the curious honks and grunts of reindeer of the SCAPES album, and you’ve decided that Air Pods, car stereos and bluetooth speakers just aren’t enough.
 You need to hear this things in person, to see the natural beauty that creates such soothing soundscapes.
 Lucky for you, we put together a bucket list for just that.
 Here you’ll find experiences that put you on the ground (or in the water) in northern Finland, and let you hear the Sounds of Lapland with your own ears.

 Roam the Winter Wonderland

-The snow giants of Syöte rise up beside the path, wearing lumpy crowns of white snow.
+The snow giants rise up beside the path, wearing lumpy crowns of white snow.
 You glance around and see no one ahead or behind you on the path.
 You edge nearer the giant and reach out a trembling hand.
 Your boyfriend shouts your name.
 You shriek a little, tap the snow-covered branch and run ahead to catch up.
 Behind you, the giants laugh and sway in the wind, glad to make your acquaintance.

 Watch the Ice Break Up

-Standing on the shore of the Tornio River, you can’t help but gawk.
+Standing on the shore of the border river between Finland and Sweden, you can’t help but gawk.
 Chunks of ice the size of the moon slowly churn and groan as they move south.
 The ice is white on top, yellow underneath, and the waters underneath black.
 This marks the true end of winter–soon the salmon will return, with fishing boats in tow.
 Summer, in all her glory, will have returned to Lapland.
 For now, though, there’s still a chill in the air.
 You shove your hands in your jacket pockets and enjoy the grand destruction of the frozen river.